List of The Witcher characters: Eredin Bréacc Glas

 Eredin is an Aen Elle elven military commander and king of the Wild Hunt who leads a horde of ghastly riders across the sky.
 In The Swallow's Tower, he and Avallac'h lure Ciri to the tower, which leads to her imprisonment in the world belonging to the Aen Elle.
 There, the duo tries to force her to have a child with the king of the Aen Elle to harness her powers.
 Eredin ruins the plan by killing the king, and attacks Ciri.
 Ciri escapes with the help of unicorns, but not before learning that elves have massacred humans on the Aen Elle world.
 Eredin's Red Riders attempt to pursue Ciri along the Spiral between worlds.

 Rience

 Rience is a renegade mage, a dropout from Ban Ard mage school, and the main henchman of Vilgefortz.
 He works as a double agent, spying for (but really on) Nilfgaard.
 He is given the task of finding the Cintran princess Ciri.
 Rience likes to torture people and their pain for his pleasure.
 He eventually dies being drowned in Tarn Mira by Ciri.
-In the Netflix series his fate is different, as he is instead decapitated by Geralt during the Thanedd Coup.

 In the TV series, Rience is portrayed by Chris Fulton in Season 2 and by Sam Woolf in Season 3.